COMAL: A Convergent Meta-Algorithm for Aligning LLMs with General Preferences: Convergent Meta-Algorithm for Alignment

 \subsection{Solving a Regularized Game}

-We present Mirror Descent (MD) in Algorithm~\ref{alg:regularized game} to compute a Nash equilibrium of the regularized game $J_\tau(\pi_1, \pi_2, \piref)$.
-MD uses the prox operator as building blocks and we later show how to implement the prox operator using existing policy optimization algorithms.
-For simplicity, we consider policy $\pi \in \Delta(\+Y)$ and omit the dependence on the instruction $x$.
-All discussions can be extended to the contextual setting in a straightforward way.
+Each iteration of \LPO{} requires solving a regularized zero-sum game $J_\tau(\pi_1, \pi_2, \piref)$.
+We present Mirror Descent (MD) in Algorithm~\ref{alg:regularized game} for computing a Nash equilibrium of this game.
+MD builds on the prox operator, a principled tool from convex optimization that ensures stability and supports broad applicability.
+Importantly, we later show that this prox operator can be instantiated using a variety of modern policy optimization algorithms.
+For simplicity, we consider policies $\pi \in \Delta(\mathcal{Y})$ and omit dependence on the instruction $x$; all discussions extend naturally to the contextual setting.

-\paragraph{Mirror Descent and Multiplicative Weights Update} Mirror Descent (MD) is a classical family of optimization algorithms~\citep{nemirovskij1983problem}.
-An important member of this family is the Multiplicative Weights Update (MWU) algorithm~\citep{arora2012multiplicative}, which is MD with negative entropy regularization.
-For a maximization problem $\max_{\pi} f(\pi)$, given an existing policy $\pi^t$, MWU computes the update $\pi^{t+1}$ as follows:
+\textbf{Mirror Descent and Multiplicative Weights Update (MWU).} Mirror Descent (MD) is a foundational family of iterative optimization algorithms, widely used in game theory, machine learning, and online learning~\citep{nemirovskij1983problem}.
+At a high level, MD generalizes vanilla gradient descent by using a geometry-aware update rule that better respects the structure of the optimization domain through a more flexible notion of ‘distance,’ defined by a regularizer.
+A particularly important special case is the \emph{Multiplicative Weights Update} (MWU) algorithm~\citep{arora2012multiplicative}, which can be viewed as Mirror Descent performed with the negative entropy regularizer.
+For concreteness, suppose we want to maximize some smooth objective $f(\pi)$ over probabilistic policies $\pi$.
+At iteration $t$, with current policy $\pi^t$, MWU computes the updated policy $\pi^{t+1}$ as the solution to: